borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 separate borgmatic configuration files—one for your source files and a separate one for backing up databases.
 That way, the database `read_special` option will not be active when backing up special files.

+<span class="minilink minilink-addedin">New in version 1.7.3</span> See
+Limitations above about borgmatic's automatic exclusion of special files to prevent Borg hangs.